 What should I do to prepare my clients and house for photography?

-What about the exterior?
+And the exterior?

 What about lighting?